What Causes an Allergy?

 pollens and pollutants.
 Salem, Portland and Bellevue are frequently

 for allergy sufferers.
 There are two

-main allergy seasons in the Salem area.
+main allergy seasons in the Oregon & Washington areas.

 Early spring brings high counts of tree pollen.
 Late spring to early summer sees some of the